myllynen/ansible-packer/README.md

 for more details.
 The required packages for RHEL ISO building are listed in the [bindep.txt](bindep.txt) file.
 When building Windows ISOs then also the _p7zip-plugins_ package from EPEL must be installed.
-Additionally, with Windows ISOs the _genisoimage_ command must support UDF and the _-allow-limited-size_ option, such a tool version version is available in the standard RHEL 8 repos and for RHEL 9 from EPEL.

 A playbook to build custom ISO installer image is almost identical to the above playbooks used to build VM images with Packer: